 Soil for Microgreens Test – Blackout Period

-Light is excluded during the blackout period by placing a tea towel on top of the seeded trays.
-The ambient temperature is between 75 and 80ºF, so a heat mat is not necessary.
+Light is excluded during the blackout period by placing a tea towel on the seeded trays.
+The ambient temperature is between 75 and 80ºF, so a heat mat is unnecessary.

 Day 2 – Seed Germination

 Comparison photo of trays on Day 2.
 Covers were removed for a photo, then the trays were placed back into the blackout.